junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas urges his horse in that pointed direction.
 "I'm going that way."
 He states, quietly hoping the group will also split, and that fewer will choose to follow Dean.

-Which, of course, turns out one's wish is never granted, as their luck always go.
+Which, of course, turns out one's wish is never granted, as their luck always goes.

 <br>